cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 4. preparing presentations and documentation
 5. giving the same pitch over and over
 6. rewriting presentations and documentation to cover things you missed
-7. responding to questions from an audience with a variety of backgrounds and can often be frustrating due to mismatch in your expectations of what the audience should know and care about, and what they actually know and care about.
+7. responding to questions from an audience with a variety of backgrounds, which can often be frustrating due to mismatch in your expectations of what the audience should know and care about, and what they actually know and care about.
 You still have to be nice, even when frustrated (one reason this